 - The plastic trebuchet net is pretty small and easy to forget about, both when it’s on the Trebuchet tile and when it’s on a monster card.

 I think Last Bastion is an excellent cooperative game – my group played it four times in a row one night because we were having such a good time – but I don’t like it as much as Ghost Stories.
 Last Bastion does have a much better rulebook and it plays slightly smoother, but the darker ghost story theme is just so much more interesting to me.
-Also, the insane challenge that these games throw at you makes more sense in a horror-themed game.
+Also, the insane challenge that these games throw at you makes more sense in horror-themed games.

 Now, with all of that being said, you really can’t go wrong with either one of these games.
 If you’re more interested in the fantasy theme, absolutely get Last Bastion.
 You might also prefer Last Bastion if you thought Ghost Stories was too tough.
 If this is the first time you’re hearing about these games and both themes interest you, I’d say get Ghost Stories.